CaptainCrowbar/unicorn-lib/unicorn/options.md

 the given type (which must be a string type or an arithmetic type; when converting to a number, characters after a valid number are ignored).
 If multiple arguments were supplied for the option, they are concatenated into a space delimited list first.
+If the option was not present on the command line, its default value is used.

 The `get_list()` function returns multiple arguments as a vector.
 Its behaviour is otherwise the same as `get()`.

 The `has()` function simply indicates whether an option was present on the command line.
-This should be used to query boolean options.